Gurimarie/my_favourite_shoes/README.md

 ## Deployment
-This project was developed using Visual Studio Code, committed to git and pushed to GitHub using git-extensions in Visual Studio Code.
+This project was developed using Gitpod.io with the basic template from Code Institute. committed to git and pushed to GitHub using git-extensions in Visual Studio Code.

 ### Steps to deploy this page to GitHub Pages from GitHub repository:
 1. Log into GitHub.